Life insurance advantages and disadvantages

 Term life insurance policies last for a set period, during which you'll pay premiums to the insurance company to maintain coverage.
 These policies typically have "level" premiums that remain the same throughout the term, so you don't have to worry about rising premiums.
 Coverage typically lasts between 10 and 30 years.
 If you pass away during the term, your beneficiaries will be paid a cash benefit.
 However, once the term ends, there's nothing left.
 And, if you want to extend coverage, you need to apply for a new term life insurance policy with rates that may be significantly higher because life insurance gets costlier with age.
 However, if you want permanent coverage, many term policies will let you convert to whole life coverage, at least for an initial period.

-In contrast, whole life insurance is a form of permanent life insurance designed to provide life-long protection.
+In contrast, a whole life insurance policy is a form of permanent life insurance designed to provide life-long protection.
 (The other main type of permanent insurance is universal life insurance.)
 With a whole life policy, you pay a set monthly premium that never increases.
 A portion of that money is set aside and added to the policy's cash value, where it grows, tax-advantaged, over time.
-So, whole life policies not only provide a guaranteed death benefit to your beneficiaries but also a wealth-building asset – cash value that can be withdrawn or borrowed from while you're still alive.3 Whole life policies from a mutual life insurance company – like Guardian – may even pay out dividends to policyholders, because these companies are actually owned by their whole life policyholders .4 Dividends can enhance cash value growth or be used in other ways – and while they are not guaranteed, Guardian has paid dividends to policyholders every year since 1861.
+So, whole life policies not only provide a guaranteed death benefit to your beneficiaries but also a wealth-building asset – cash value – that can be withdrawn or borrowed from while you're still alive.3 Whole life policies from a mutual life insurance company – like Guardian – may even pay out dividends to policyholders, because these companies are actually owned by their whole life policyholders.4 Dividends can enhance cash value growth or be used in other ways – and while they are not guaranteed, Guardian has paid dividends to policyholders every year since 1861.
 However, due to the added advantages of whole life coverage, these policies can be significantly more expensive than term insurance.

 Term life insurance advantages and disadvantages